StevenMayher/431-2021/minutepapers/README.md

 # Minute Papers for 431

-## Welcome to 431 survey

-Please complete the [Welcome to 431 survey](https://bit.ly/431-2021-welcome-survey) as soon as possible, ideally well in advance of our first class session on 2021-08-24.

-- You'll need to log into Google via your CWRU account in order to access the survey.
-- The survey should take 15-20 minutes.

 ## Upcoming Minute Papers

 - You'll need to be logged into Google via CWRU to complete the Minute Papers, or to review the feedback.